If you want to be successful on Amazon in 2023 and beyond, you need to have a good Amazon PPC management strategy.

 - Total advertising cost of sales (ACoS).
 Your ACoS is the percentage of the total sales made, related to the keyword spent on ads.

 - 7-day conversion rate.
-Your conversion rate is the number of sales made within seven days, divided by the number of clicks your sponsored product ad received in the same time frame.
+Your conversion rate is the number of sales made within seven days, divided by the number of impressions your sponsored product ad received in the same time frame.

 5. Create a list of poor-performing keywords